K2412/Investing-Road-Map-/README.md

 |Nomad Investment Partnership letters|
 |Scion capital  investment letters|

-_for the Benjamin grahm books you can use the 100 page summarys by Preston George Pysh and youtube chapter summaries to supliment reading_
+_for the Benjamin Graham books you can use the 100 page summarys by Preston George Pysh and youtube chapter summaries to supliment reading_

 ### Applying the Framework
 ----